spryker/docker-sdk/docs/02-development-usage/07-mount-modes-configuration.md

 docker/sdk up --build --data --assets
 ```

-### How to configure native mount mode for Windows with WSL2
+### Configuring native mount mode for Windows with WSL2

-To configure native mount mode for Windows with WSL2:
+To configure native mount mode for Windows with Windows Subsystem for Linux 2 (WSL2):

-1. Download and install Docker Desktop Stable 2.3.0.2 or a later release.
+1. Download and install Docker Desktop Stable 2.3.0.2 or higher.
 See [Install Docker Desktop on Windows](https://docs.docker.com/docker-for-windows/install/) to learn more.
-2. Enable Windows Subsystem for Linux 2 (WSL2) by following [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+2. Enable WSL2 by following [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
-3. Install Docker in WSL:
+3. In WSL, install Docker:
     1. Update packages to the latest version:
      ```bash
      sudo apt-get update